 Leigh Ann Ruggiero

-Theresa Stevens is the Publisher of STAR Guides, a nonfiction publishing company with the mission to help writers write better books.
-After earning degrees in creative writing and law, she worked as a literary attorney agent for a boutique firm where she represented a range of fiction and nonfiction authors, and then as chief executive editor for a highly acclaimed small romance press.
-Her articles on writing and editing have appeared in numerous publications for writers.
+After earning degrees in creative writing and law, Theresa Stevens worked as a literary attorney and agent for a boutique firm where she represented a range of fiction and nonfiction authors, and later as chief executive editor for a highly acclaimed small romance press.
+Her articles on writing and editing have appeared in numerous publications.
 She has taught fiction, drama, and nonfiction writing in university and workshop settings, and has additional experience in HR and law.

 Amy Welde currently lives in Pennsylvania with her husband, son, and daughter.
 In her spare time, she likes to run, read, cook healthy vegan dishes, and volunteer at her children's school.
 She has a BA in Psychology from Bloomsburg University, BS in Communication Disorders and Deaf Education from Utah State University, and MS in Industrial/Organizational Psychology from Clemson University.
 Her professional work experience includes 10 years in human resources and consulting.
 A writing advisor since December 2011, Amy enjoys providing writing guidance and support to UMUC students.